 Materials of a spoon in Italian

-Spoons are made of many materials and these will be introduced in Italian by the preposition di, of.
+Spoons are made of many different materials and these are introduced in Italian by the preposition di, of.
 You can have…

 Wooden spoons, i cucchiai di legno, are commonly used to stir pasta cooking in the boiling pot!

 Cucchiaio di legno

 La mamma mescola la zuppa con un cucchiaio di legno.

 Mom stirs the soup with a wooden spoon.